JasperFx/wolverine/docs/tutorials/getting-started.md

 application assembly, so at no point did we have to explicitly register the `CreateIssueHandler` in any way.

-We didn't have to use any kind of base class, marker interface, or .NET attribute to designame any part of the behavior of the `CreateIssueHandler` class.
+We didn't have to use any kind of base class, marker interface, or .NET attribute to designate any part of the behavior of the `CreateIssueHandler` class.
 In the `Handle()` method, the first argument is always assumed to be the message type for the handler action.
 It's not apparent in any of the quick start samples, but Wolverine message handler methods can be asynchronous as